Black Forest Cycling Holiday

 The route through the Black Forest is surprisingly relaxing.
 The cycle path takes you past typical Black Forest farmhouses with their low-hanging hipped roofs between densely wooded dark green hills.
 On your round trip from Freiburg you will overcome most of the elevation by train, so you will often have the pleasure of simply rolling downhill.
 This means you can not only observe the laid-back attitude of the Baden locals, but also experience it yourself.
 Cycling via Waldshut-Tiengen you will reach the High Rhine and visit Basel, the lively city of 3 countries.
 Past healing mineral springs, which were already used by the Romans, you will cycle through the southern foothills of the Black Forest, before reaching the first vineyards close to Freiburg.

-You would like to book the Black Forest Cycling Holiday in the season 2020?
+You want to book the Black Forest Cycling Holiday in the season 2021?

 No problem, because here you will find the trip for the coming year.